FarronF/limerick-council-meetings/meetings/2023/03/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd January 2023.md

 “That, Councillor Scanlan be appointed to the Board of Innovate Limerick to fill the

-vacancy consequent on the resignation of Councillor Ryan (E) from the Board.”--- 9
+vacancy consequent on the resignation of Councillor Ryan (E) from the Board.”
+---
+9

 Proposed by Councillor O’Hanlon;